Plemi/manageiq-sui-oidc-docker-poc/README.md

 All the Apache and OIDC configuration (detailed in ManageIQ official documentation) is handled at docker build stages, and through an ansible playbook at run stage, so sandbox tests can be done quickly out of the box without the hassle of configuring things first.

-As explained below, the POC uses modified version of manageiq docker images.
+As explained below, the POC uses modified versions of manageiq docker images.

 ### Requirements